-- See the names of community members who contributed to the skating rink/water feature.
+- See the names of community members who contributed to the skating rink/wading pool.

 - The pavilion measures about 457 square metres (1500 square feet) and houses lockers, seating, a drinking fountain, public washrooms and storage for the ice resurfacing machine.

-- The mechanical room and controls for the skating rink/water feature are located in the basement of the building.
+- The mechanical room and controls for the skating rink/wading pool are located in the basement of the building.

 - Use benches, bistro tables and chairs to sit and watch the action, take a break or gather with friends.